 Visualize yourself as a farmer living 100 years ago ploughing your land in the evening with your horse.
 You stop for a moment and look up at the big light in the sky called the moon.
 You would never have conceived at that time that one day humans would be able to take a journey in a space ship and walk on that light, but we have done such a thing.

 Imagine you are a knight sharpening your sword preparing for battle.
-You would never have conceived that there might one day be such a weapon as a nuclear bomb that could destroy an army as if one could think away the enemy in a second, but we have created such a thing.
+You would never have conceived that one day there might be such a weapon as a nuclear bomb that could destroy an army as if one could think away the enemy in a second, but we have created such a thing.

 In 100 years will we also see things that we cannot even imagine?